whfuyn/AlphaFy/README.md

 # AlphaFy

   AlphaFy is a Gomoku AI based on AlphaGo Zero's Algorithm.
 It use the same structure as AlphaGo Zero (Monte Carlo Tree Search and Residual Network).
-  The game's board size is scalable, so you can try your algorithm on 3x3 Tic-tac-toe and then scale it to a biggger board like a 9x9 gomoku.
+  The game's board size is scalable, so you can try your algorithm on 3x3 Tic-tac-toe and then scale it to a bigger board like a 9x9 gomoku.

 ## Requirement
 1. Python 3.6